 On the flip side, if you’re a sole proprietor with an unofficial partner, your personal assets are on the line for someone else’s actions.
-If your partner racks up the business’s credit card bill or does something illegal, you’re the liable one.
+If your partner racks up the business’s credit card bill or does something illegal, you’re liable.

-You’ll also be responsible for all the taxes.
+You’re also responsible for all the taxes.
 Since you and your business file one tax return, all of the business’s profits, and tax liability, falls on you.

 If you do plan to own your business with someone else (or many others), then look into forming a multi-member LLC, LLP or general partnership.
-Both divide the ownership of business between all the owners, so everyone is legally and financially responsible for the entity.
+All three divide the ownership of the business between the owners, so everyone is legally and financially responsible for the entity.

-Switching from a sole proprietorship to another, more formal legal entity will give your Mr. Miagi-level mastery over your small business.
-Who knows, this time next year you might be doing the Crane at a karate tournament…or at the very least, savings a bunch of money on your taxes.
+Switching from a sole proprietorship to another, more formal legal entity will give you Mr. Miagi-level mastery over your small business.
+Who knows, this time next year you might be doing the Crane at a karate tournament…or at the very least, saving a bunch of money on your taxes.